murradkh/Shabus-Home/README.md

 Bus Terminal application for Shabus -  Cooperative Transportation Association of Jerusalem

-    Shabus Terminal is a mobile application that manages the travels of shabus organization.The software will be installed on a terminal that will be attached to the organization bus.
-It will supply a lot of useful services sush as driver/passenger identification, path computation, real-time report and many more.
 - This repository represents our final project as seniors in the B.Sc in Software Engineering program at Azrieli- Jerusalem College of Engineering at the year of 2017-2018.

  ##Tools & Practices